Robot-Will/Stino/README.md

 ![Stino Logo](http://robot-will.github.com/Stino/images/logo.png)
 ![Stino](http://robot-will.github.com/Stino/images/stino.png)

-Stino is a [Sublime Text 2](http://www.sublimetext.com) plugin, which provides an [Arduino](http://arduino.cc)-like environement for editing, compiling and uploading sketches.
+Stino is a [Sublime Text](http://www.sublimetext.com) plugin, which provides an [Arduino](http://arduino.cc)-like environement for editing, compiling and uploading sketches.
 The plugin was written by Robot Will in 2012-2013.

 Sublime Text is a sophisticated text editor for code, markup and prose.
 You'll love the slick user interface, extraordinary features and amazing performance.
 Stino is a Sublime Text plugin, providing a menu and a command palette, which make it as easy as Arduino IDE to write code and upload it to the I/O board.
 The plugin was written in pure python, and it runs on Windows, Mac OS X, and Linux.
-Two additional python libraries, [Pyserial](https://pypi.python.org/pypi/pyserial) and [Chardet](https://pypi.python.org/pypi/chardet) were used in this plugin, these codes are belonging to their own authors.
+A additional python libraries, [Pyserial](https://pypi.python.org/pypi/pyserial) is used in this plugin, the codes are belonging to their own authors.

 ## Requirements
 #### 1. [Sublime Text](http://www.sublimetext.com)
 Current version supports ST2 and ST3.
 This version is done at 09/10/2013.

 #### 2. [Arduino](http://arduino.cc/en/Main/Software)
 Most Arduino versions are supported.
+The latest Arduino versions above 1.5.3 are not supported.

 #### 3. Tested OS
-* Windows: Windows 8, Windows 7
+* Windows: Windows 8, Windows 7, Windows XP

-* Linux: Slax (7)
+* Linux: Ubuntu (13), Slax (7), Arch, ReactOS and SkyOS

-* Max OS X: Snow Leopard (10.6)
+* Max OS X: OSX 10.8, 10.7, Snow Leopard (10.6)

 If your OS is not listed, please see this [issue](https://github.com/Robot-Will/Stino/issues/18) and leave your OS information.
 Thanks.

 ## Installation
 Stino installation coulde be achieved through Sublime Text Package Control or manual installation.
+#### Attention: For ST3, you must install this plugin manually.

-#### 1. Installation trough Sublime Text Package Control
+#### 1. Installation through Sublime Text Package Control

 1. Open [Sublime Text Package Control Installation Page](http://wbond.net/sublime_packages/package_control/installation), copy the installation command.

 2. Open Sublime Text console via Ctrl+` shorcut, and paste the installation command into the console.